evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 You can choose between 1 different paint colors when ordering this model.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.
-Soft close are a standard function for the regular doors.
+Soft close is a standard function for the side doors.

 There is only one roof for this model.
 The standard is just a regular roof.